Artificial intelligence (AI)

-Artificial Intelligence does pretty much what the name implies: simulates human-like intelligent behaviour in computers.
+Artificial intelligence uses computers and machines to mimic the capabilities of the human mind, with particular emphasis on problem solving and decision making.
 It does this by using algorithms and iterative processing to find patterns in databases, sorting through enormous amounts of data infinitely faster than a human being ever could.
 By identifying these patterns, the AI learns to make intelligent decisions and predictions.

-Most examples of AI that you hear about – such as driverless cars or chess-playing computers – rely heavily on a machine learning and natural language processing.
-Using these technologies, computers can be trained to accomplish specific tasks by processing large amounts of data and recognising patterns in the data.
+Most examples of AI – such as self-driving cars or chess-playing computers – rely heavily on machine learning and natural language processing.

 Machine learning is a subset of AI that identifies repeating patterns in databases to make informed decisions without being given explicit instructions on how to do this, although it still requires some human intervention to tell if these decisions make sense.